What is a Competitive Matrix?

 Steps for Competitive Matrix Analysis

 It is often said that a competitive matrix is only as good as the information included in it.
-Therefore, to get accurate data and details to use in your charts, it is imperative that you first perform a comprehensive competitive analysis.
+Therefore, to get accurate data and details to use in your competitive matrix charts, it is imperative that you first perform a comprehensive competitive analysis.
 You can use insights gleaned from a competitive intelligence solution such as Contify.
-Do not jump into creating a competitive matrix before you’ve done extensive research and have enough data to plot on your chart.
+Do not jump into creating a competitive positioning matrix template before you’ve done extensive research and have enough data to plot on your chart.
 When you’re satisfied, you may begin in the following manner:

 Five Competitive Matrix Analysis Templates/Examples